-From Greenwood Flea Market & Jockey Lot Putt Away to Emerald Farm, there are a variety of budget-friendly attractions in Greenwood and in nearby cities like Greenville, Anderson, Augusta and Hartwell.
+- From Greenwood Flea Market & Jockey Lot Putt Away to Emerald Farm, there are a variety of budget-friendly attractions in Greenwood and in nearby cities within 25 miles like Abbeville.

 The Greenwood Flea Market & Jockey Lot Putt Away is a market that has over 100 different vendors every weekend who sell items including fresh produce, groceries, and arts and crafts.
 The facility has restrooms and a restaurant.

 78% 18 votes

 106 Main Street, Greenwood, SC 29646 MoreLess Info

 The Museum and Railroad Historical Center is dedicated to providing information that is interesting about South Carolina's history.
 Exhibits include the south in the American Revolution, gems and minerals gallery, and a discovery lab.

 Open weekend the Auto Theater Highway 25 Drive-In shows a variety of movies in a classic drive-in setting.
 In addition to the movies, the theater serves a variety of concessions, including burgers and hot dogs.

 R E I's Greenwood Ten is a ten-theater movie multiplex that shows first-run Hollywood movies, as well as occasional special presentations.
 The theater features a variety of refreshment options from the concession stand.